confluentinc/kafka-tutorials/README.md

 Substituting in the appropriate tutorial path.

-Note: you will need to be logged in to Docker to be able to access the docker images.
+Note: if you are testing unreleased ksqlDB Docker images, you will need to be logged in to AWS ECR.

 ## Add code for a new tutorial